 - Role

-- Mobile short-range air defense against aircraft, helicopters, cruise missiles, precision weapons, UAVs, and short-range ballistic threats
+- Division-level mobile short-range air defense against aircraft, helicopters, cruise missiles, guided or precision weapons, glide bombs, and remotely piloted aircraft or UAV-type targets

 - Basing